-Title Macquarie-designed antennas shine in space Media name/outlet Macquarie University - News Country Australia Date 6/03/19 Description A twin-array antenna system designed by Engineering’s Professor Karu Esselle and his team, has been launched into space aboard the world’s first entirely Ka-band CubeSat satellite Audacy Zero.
+Title Macquarie-designed antennas shine in space Media name/outlet Macquarie University - News Country/Territory Australia Date 6/03/19 Description A twin-array antenna system designed by Engineering’s Professor Karu Esselle and his team, has been launched into space aboard the world’s first entirely Ka-band CubeSat satellite Audacy Zero.

 Audacy Zero was deployed on 3 December last year, from a SpaceX Falcon 9 rocket.